xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 order: 10
 published: true
 ---
-When you enter your X-Cart Admin Home page for the first time after the software installation you could not miss the green area that says "Let's set up your store!" for sure.
-This is X-Cart Quickstart Onboarding Wizard that is aimed to help a store admin with the initial store configuration and setup.
+When you enter your X-Cart store Admin Home page for the first time after the installation of X-Cart software, you could not miss the green area that says "Let's set up your store!".
+This is X-Cart's Quickstart Onboarding Wizard that is aimed to help a store admin with the initial store configuration and setup.

 ![onboarding-wizard.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/onboarding-wizard.png)